Loading...

 How to consume eggs - hard boiled - large, 2 egg without glucose spikes

-Include vegetables such as spinach, kale, or broccoli with your meal.
-These can help slow down the absorption of glucose.
+Include high-fiber foods in your meal, such as leafy greens, broccoli, or berries.
+These can help slow down the absorption of sugar into your bloodstream.

 Engage in Light Activity